Viveros de Coyoacán: History

 From 2007 to 2009, the government allowed a small alternative circus called “Otro” (Other) to operate on the grounds as a form of culture.
 The circus had been giving workshops in juggling and other arts in the park since 2000.
-One distinctive feature of the circus was that it combined traditional circus acts with theatrical performances.
+It combined traditional circus acts with theatrical performances.
 It practiced during the week and gave performances on weekends in the Parque Gorostiza section of the park.
 The circus was not allowed to charge admission but it could solicit donations after shows.
 It also offered workshops as well.
 It was forced to close by city and borough authorities who cited a number of reasons for the action.

 Today the park/nursery is managed by Secretariat of Environment and Natural Resources, and it along with a number of other environmental organizations have had offices in the park.
 In 2010, The Secretariat of Agriculture announced plans to build a six-story structure and 360-space parking facility in the park, to cover 2,450m2.
 However, due to strong opposition from the borough, as well as the descendants of Quevedo who stated they would sue for the land if the original donation stipulations were not honored, the proposal for construction was rescinded.
-In addition, in 2010, the offices of Obras, Services y Desarrollo Urbano (Works, Services and Urban Development) will be taken out of the Viveros, freeing 2,691m2 to be returned to green space.
-The offices will be vacated and the building demolished in 2011.
+In 2011, the offices of Obras, Services y Desarrollo Urbano (Works, Services and Urban Development) were removed, freeing 2,691m2 to be returned to green space.